 Tokenisation also powers NFT functionality and DAOs meaning a new economy can form – one that is secure, decentralised and empowers the gaming community.

 Aspects like NFTs showcase how important and powerful individual, verifiable ownership is for people.
 NFTs have taken the art world by storm, but the very reason they are so popular there also translates into gaming with in-game assets.

 Skins and weapons or tools in-game are important to gamers, and they want full ownership and control — as well as verifiable rarity and information on their items.
 Ownership of assets can impact gaming on a huge level if done right with blockchain.

 Opportunity #1: NFTs & Digital Asset Ownership

-NFTs protect gamers from centralised failure and hacking as their assets benefit from blockchain security.
+NFTs allow gamers to extract maximum value from the gaming universes that they support without using insecure networks to do so, protecting them from centralised failure and hacking as their assets benefit from blockchain security.
 Recently, it was seen that a CS:GO trading site was hacked to steal $6 million worth of skins.

 Opportunity #2: GameFi, P2E & Gaming Economies

 Gaming economies are already in play with the current crop of Web2 games.
 Several examples exist, including World of Warcraft’s Gold and Second Life’s Linden Dollars.

 However, they have little usability outside their respective in-game ecosystems.
 Yet, if the gaming industry fully embraced Web3 and blockchain technologies, a new world of GameFi and Play-to-Earn (P2E) could be unlocked.